mmichlin66/mmichlin66.github.io/mimcss/guide/defining-rules.md

 The return value of the `activate` method is the instance of the style definition class.
 Properties created using one of the rule definition functions (`$class`, `$id`, etc.) implement different interfaces for different types of rules.
 The rules that produce names (such as class name or animation name) have the `name` property.
 In addition, each rule interface contains a reference to the Style Object Model rule objects such as CSSStyleRule.
 These can be used to manipulate styles programmatically.

-If the `activate` function inserts the rules into the DOM, the `deactivate` function removes the rules from the DOM:
+While the `activate` function inserts the rules into the DOM, the `deactivate` function removes the rules from the DOM:

 ```tsx
 css.deactivate( myStyles);